finwo/cq/docs/0010-draft.md

     identity.
 It's the user's responsibility to keep an active key for as long as there's intent to keep the identity active.

+    Omitting the "usg" field allows the key to be used for everything, including new functionality that is not defined during issueing the key.

     TODO: define identifiers for usages, like "post|profile|messaging|issue" or something